PrestaShop/docs/src/content/1.7/development/multistore/configuration-forms/_index.md

 public function updateConfigurationValue(string $configurationKey, string $fieldName, array $input, ?ShopConstraint $shopConstraint, array $options = []): void
 ```

-As an example, see how it's used in the `MaintenanceConfiguration` class
+As an example, see how it is used in the `MaintenanceConfiguration` class

 ```php
 <?php